 Ireland's national struggle and its great heroes are still within living memory.
-And the Kilmainham Jail is a pilgrimage for anyone excited about Irish independence.
-The British used Kilmainham to house political prisoners.
+And the Kilmainham Gaol is a pilgrimage for anyone excited about Irish independence.
+The British used this jail to house political prisoners.
 Many of Ireland's George Washingtons and Nathan Hales — patriots who wished they had more then one life to give to their national cause — were held or executed here.

 It's compelling to tour the cells and execution sites hearing tales of terrible colonialism and heroic patriotism alongside Irish schoolkids who know all the names.
 Don't miss the dimly lit hall off the second floor displaying the stirring last letters patriots sent to loved ones hours before facing the firing squad.

 The GAA museum, at Croke Park Stadium, offers a high-tech, interactive introduction to Ireland's favorite games.
 Relive the greatest moments in hurling and Irish football history.
 Then get involved.
-Pick up a stick and a ball and actually try a little hurling.
+Pick up a stick and a ball and actually whack a shot or two.

-Save time in Dublin for strolling down Grafton Street, the city's liveliest pedestrian shopping mall.
+Make time in Dublin for strolling down Grafton Street, the city's liveliest pedestrian shopping mall.
 A delightful 10-minute walk past street musicians takes you from Trinity College to St. Stephen's Green (and makes you wonder why American merchants are so terrified of a car-free street).
-Walking by a buxom statue of "sweet" Molly Malone (known by locals as "the tart with the cart"), you'll pass venerable department stores and a shopping emporium which tastefully fills a converted Georgian mansion.
+You'll pass venerable department stores and a shopping emporium which tastefully fills a converted Georgian mansion.
 For fun, gather a pile of coins and walk the street, putting each human statue-mime into action with a donation.
 Stop at a café somewhere along the street for coffee with a second-floor view of the action.

-Except for the beans at breakfast...forget "eating Irish" in Dublin.
-Going local here is going ethnic.
-I was at a multinational food court and it was confusing: Chinese were cooking Mexican, Poles were running the Old Time American diner, a Spaniard was serving sushi, and Irish were running the Thai.
+Except for the beans at breakfast…forget "eating Irish" in Dublin.
+Going local here is going international.
+I was at a multinational food court and it was confusing: Chinese people were cooking Mexican food, Poles were running the Old Time American diner, a Spaniard was serving sushi, and Irish people were running the Thai-food counter.
 Save your craving for pub grub for the small towns.